Conure: Psittacara

 Until 2013, all Psittacara conures were part of the genus Aratinga.
 Included here are common pet species such as the red-masked parakeet (or cherry-headed conure) and mitred parakeet.
+All members of Psittacara are predominantly green parrots, with some species having areas of red plumage.

 Eupsittula

 As with the Psittacara species, the parrots now contained within the genus Eupsittula - including the familiar orange-fronted parakeet (or half-moon conure) were included in Aratinga until 2013.

 Golden conure

 The golden conure or Queen of Bavaria conure, Guaruba guarouba (recently reclassified from Aratinga guarouba) is, as the name implies, covered all over with bright yellow feathers, except for the green wing-tip feathers and the greyish horn-colored beak.
 Golden conures are among the most expensive conures both to purchase and to care for, although many owners feel that the benefits outweigh the cost.
 It is one of the rarest conures in the wild in addition to the pet trade.
 Many experts believe that these birds should not be kept in captivity unless in a breeding program.